If you’re planning a trip to stunning Aotearoa, then our list of the best places to visit in New Zealand will help you with all your travel plans!

 They provide cellar door experiences and tastings, with many wineries offering food options as well.

 There are numerous ways to experience the wineries.
 You can drive yourself around, take a guided tour or take on one of the many cycling routes to burn those calories.

-This quaint little city finds itself sandwiched between the Abel Tasman National Park and the Marlborough Wine Region.
+This quaint little city finds itself sandwiched between the Abel Tasman National Park and the Marlborough Wine Region on the South Island.

 This combined with beautiful surroundings, a funky art and restaurant scene topped off with lashings of sunshine make it one of the most liveable cities in New Zealand.